livekit-examples/realtime-playground/README.md

 - Both web and agent are running
 - Environment variables are set up correctly
-- Correct versions of Node.js, pnpm, and Python are installed
+- Correct versions of Python and pnpm are installed

 ## Additional Resources